5 reasons why electric utilities are struggling to optimize vegetation management

 What is vegetation management and why is it important?

-Vegetation management, in expert terminology, is the targeted control and elimination of unwanted vegetation.
+Vegetation management is the targeted control and elimination of unwanted vegetation.
 It includes hazard tree identification and removal, implementing strategies to minimize the establishment of incompatible species under and near power lines and the control of weeds.

-According to an article published by the Energy Departement, between 2003 and 2012, an estimated 679 widespread power outages occurred due to severe weather.
+According to an article published by the Energy Department, between 2003 and 2012, an estimated 679 widespread power outages occurred due to severe weather.
 Over this period, weather-related outages are estimated to have cost the U.S. economy an inflation-adjusted annual average of $18 billion to $33 billion.

 In addition to power outages, power lines have also ended up triggering wildfires.
 High winds can blow nearby trees branches which can come in contact with power lines, sparking fires.
 Strong winds can also snap wooden distribution line poles, causing live wires to fall onto nearby dry grass causing fires.